UMM-CSci-Systems/Log-processing/README.md

 Thus the task for `process_client_logs.sh` is to take all the log files in the specified directory, extract all the lines of the two forms illustrated above, and extract the five columns we need.
-Our solution had the following steps, using Unix pipes to take out output of one step and make it the input of the next step:
+Our solution had the following steps, using Unix pipes in various places to take the output of one step and make it the input of the next step:

 1. Move to the specified directory.
 2. Gather the contents of all the log files in that directory and pipe